azarboon/cheat-sheet-aws/README.md

 * Graph: Amazon Neptune, for fraud detection, social networking, recommendation engines.
 * Relational: Redshift (columnar storage), latency in seconds.
 Analyze all your data and get insights across operational databases, data lakes, data warehouses.

+### Redshift

+Both Redshift and RDS run relational databases.
+Redshift is specifically designed for online analytic processing (OLAP) and (concurrent) business intelligence (BI) applications, while RDS is for OLTP workloads.

+Redshift uses parallelism and caching to ipmrove performance.
+It's a columnar storage.
+Latency in seconds.

+DMS + Redshift: Enables resource-efficient petabyte-scale data warehouse with minimal effort.

+Redshift enhanced VPC routing forces all COPY and UNLOAD traffic moving between cluster and data repositories through your VPC, subsequently you can use VPC features.

+Redshift Spectrum is NOT serverless: it requires SQL client and an available Redshift cluster on an EC2 instance.

+Redshift Serverless doesn't require infra management.

+Redshift HA: You can enable cross-Region snapshot copy on your cluster.
+In the event of a DR event, the snapshots in the replica Region can be restored to create a new cluster.

 ### ElastiCache

 ElastiCache should not be used as the main database.
 Can be used to store aggregation results (e.g. retrieving data, do some computation and storing that).
 It's NOT serverless, requires provisioning & maintenance.
 Provides sub-millisecond latency.